Beliefs and Opinions

 The first thing to acknowledge is that most people don’t know what the word opinion actually means.
 It is not simply your random thoughts on a subject.
 An Opinion is not something to be held without factual supporting evidence.
 Without evidence to support a position, it is merely a guess, not an actual opinion.

 An opinion is a judgment based on things the person perceives as facts, it is an honest attempt to draw a reasonable conclusion from “factual evidence”.
-Unlike an opinion, a belief is an assumption or conviction based on cultural biases, personal or religious faith.
+Unlike an opinion, a belief is an assumption or conviction based on cultural biases or on personal or religious faith.

 However, with the magnitude of information from sources with varying levels of credibility we are bombarded with daily, what we consider factual evidence has become watered down.
 We will believe any information that confirms our biases as fact, and any information that is contradictory as a false statement.

-What is the difference between justified belief and opinion?
+What is the difference between justified beliefs and opinions?

 As stated above, an opinion is a judgment based on perceived factual evidence.
 A justified belief, on the other hand, is simply a belief that is believed to be true because the holder found justification for the belief.
 But that is exactly what a belief is, there is no difference between a justified belief and a belief.